FAA Mandates Safety Management Systems For Airports

 It is essential that ground personnel be alert, listening and constantly looking around.
 They must be situationally aware and observant to see and identify hazards that may be hidden or moving.
 Critical thinking is needed to assess the risk of a hazard, analyze the risk and control the risk.

-These steps, spelled out in the FAA’s SMS rule, parallel the methodology used by COVE in training workers to be visually literate.
+These steps, spelled out in the FAA’s Safety Management Systems rule, parallel the methodology used by COVE in training workers to be visually literate.
 Visual Literacy as taught by COVE teaches you to slow down, look deeply and see things you may have missed.
 Once looking and observing have taken place, you can then see the broader picture – such as the moving pieces on an airport tarmac.
 To comprehend what you observe, you mentally describe the hazard you see and begin to assess the risk of the hazard.
 Finally, you communicate your assessment to bring about controlling the risk.

 Triangle_TMA fast brain slow brainV2